Burduna language

-Burduna (also known as Purduna, Bayungu, or Payungu) is an Aboriginal language that was traditionally spoken in the region between the Ashburton and Gascyone rivers in north-western Australia, often referred to as the 'Pilbara' region.
+Burduna is an Aboriginal language that was traditionally spoken in the region between the Ashburton and Gascyone Rivers in the Pilbara region of Western Australia.
 It belongs to the Kanyara group of languages, which also includes Binigura/Pinikura (also known as Thalanyji).

 The language is now classified as critically endangered, with no recorded native speakers as of 2004.
-However, there are some people of Burduna heritage who can still speak and recognize a few words and phrases.
+However, there are some people of Burduna heritage who can still speak and recognise a few words and phrases.